schonlau/hammock-stata/README.md

 Journal of Computational and Graphical Statistics, 1-16. (online first)

 ### Other implementations of the hammock plot
-There is also a Python implementation `hammock_plot` and an R implementation as part of the package `ggparallel`.
+There is also a Python implementation `hammock_plot` and an R implementation as part of the package `ggparallel` (The R implementation does not currently allow for quantitative variables).